amperity/amperity-docs/amperity_api/source/endpoint_get_campaign_drafts_list.rst

 GET /campaign-drafts
 ==================================================

-.. endpoint-get-campaigns-list-start
+.. endpoint-get-campaign-drafts-list-start

 Use the **/campaign-drafts** endpoint to return a list of draft campaigns from your tenant.
 You may restrict the list of draft campaigns to those associated with a specific data template.

-.. endpoint-get-campaigns-list-end
+.. endpoint-get-campaign-drafts-list-end

-.. endpoint-get-campaigns-list-unstable-start
+.. endpoint-get-campaign-drafts-list-unstable-start

 .. important:: This endpoint is only available from the **unstable** version of the Amperity API.

-.. endpoint-get-campaigns-list-unstable-end
+.. endpoint-get-campaign-drafts-list-unstable-end

-.. _endpoint-get-campaigns-list-http-methods:
+.. _endpoint-get-campaign-drafts-list-http-methods:

 Available HTTP methods
 ==================================================